 PhD (Auck), MA (WAus), BMus(Hons) Otago, DipNZLS, DipRIM, DipMan, ALIANZA

-Dr Elizabeth Nichol studied music at the Universities of Otago and Western Australia.
+Dr Elizabeth Nichol studied music at the Universities of Otago, Western Australia and Auckland.
 She worked as a professional librarian for many years, with a particular interest in music librarianship.
 Her research interests centre on music bibliography, music archives and music in the New Zealand settler colony from 1840 up to 1920.

 Dr Nichol’s PhD examined New Zealand’s music published between 1850 and 1913.
 The research examined all music published in New Zealand or with a New Zealand connection and included music published in periodicals and newspapers as well as school and religious music.
 The experience of the New Zealand settler society in developing its own settler musical heritage was in many ways to parallel the experiences of Australia and Canada.
 Outcomes of the research included the identification of a significant number of early New Zealand music publications and confirmation of a vibrant inter-connected musical life in early settler New Zealand.

-Dr Nichol continues to explore aspects of New Zealand’s settler musical heritage at the same time as filling her professional role as a records manager and archivist.
+Dr Nichol continues to explore aspects of New Zealand’s settler musical heritage at the same time as various archival projects.

 “Transplanting traditions: immigrant colonial composers in New Zealand”.
 In M. Brown, S. Owens (Eds.)
 Searches for tradition: Essays on New Zealand music, past & present.
 Wellington: Victoria University Press, 2017.